 - Buy new gear.
 While you’re shopping for that new swimsuit or summer outfit, now is also the time to stock up on new toothbrushes to replace those old, worn out and frayed brushes.
 The American Dental Association recommends replacing your brush every three to four months.
 Toothbrush holders for travel and travel-sized toothpaste are also useful items when away from home.

 - Know what to do in case of a dental emergency.
 Carry your dentist’s contact information with you, and know where the nearest dentist is located.
 When in doubt, call Western Dental.
-Western Dental and its affiliates have more than 300 locations, so if you’re traveling in California, Arizona, Texas, Nevada or Alabama, you may just find one close by.
+They have over 240 locations in the West, so if you’re traveling in California, Arizona, Texas or Nevada, you may just find one close by.

 Summer vacation is made for family time and outdoor activities.
 With a little preparation, you can minimize unforeseen dental problems and return from your trip renewed and ready to tackle your next challenge.